Master Theses

 We expect your master's thesis to make a relevant theoretical or substantive contribution.

-The deadline for applications for the summer semester 2025 will be announced during the semester.
+The deadline for applications for the winter semester 2025/6 will be announced during the semester.

 IMPORTANT - You are only allowed to apply for 1 topic in Marketing!
-If you have questions regarding application please contact Sara Petrovic. (sara.petrovic@univie.ac.at)
+If you have questions regarding application please contact marketing.unit@univie.ac.at

 Master Theses under the supervision of Prof. Fuchs